robomechanics/quad-sdk/quad_msgs/README.md

 - `FootState.msg` : A message to hold the state of a single foot of a legged robot.
 The states (position, veclocity, and acceleration) of each foot are stored in a vector of FootState messages.

-- `GRFArray.msg` : A message to hold an array of ground reaction forces and their points of application (deprecated).

 - `ContactMode.msg` : A message to hold contact states of the robot.
+The contact states are stored in a vector of `quad_msgs/LegContactMode` messages (order is FL Bl FR BR).

-- `LegContactMode.msg` : This is a message to hold contact mode of one leg.
+- `LegContactMode.msg` : A message to hold contact mode of one leg.
 A bool is used to determine the contact and the contact forces are stored in (`geometry_msgs/Vector3`)

 ### Command Messages